 Part of the opioid crisis stems from doctors over-prescribing painkillers.
 When this becomes a pattern with doctors, and patients become addicted or even die, doctors can be brought up on federal charges as well as open themselves up to malpractice lawsuits.

 The expert lawyers at Yeboah Law Group are experienced in medical malpractice and doctor overprescription laws.
 We want to help you get healthy again and hold the right people responsible.
 Let us work for you.
-Contact our Fort Lauderdale law firm at 1-800-TELL-SAM or complete our contact form to schedule a free consultation.
+Contact our Fort Lauderdale law firm at 954-764-2338 or complete our contact form to schedule a free consultation.